AbtinMogharabin/MakeMe-BNN/README.md

 - Also, for out-of-distribution (OOD) detection, the SVHN (Street View House Numbers) dataset was used.
 It consists of images of house numbers extracted from Google Street View, providing a real-world setting with various backgrounds and lighting conditions.
 The dataset contains over 600,000 digit images, with a primary focus on street view house numbers.
 Each image is a 32x32 pixel color image, with digits ranging from 0 to 9.

-The paper also provides details on the fast computation of the models compared to other uncertainty-based model.
-The training time for CIFAR-10 and CIFAR-100 datasets on ResNet-50 and WideResNet-28x10 backbones was 12 hours in total on a single RTX 3090.

 ### 3.1.2  Semantic Segmentation

 1. StreetHazards: This dataset comprises synthetic street scenes with pixel-wise annotations for 13 classes.
 The dataset is designed for semantic segmentation tasks.
 The classes represent various street elements, such as road, sidewalk, building, traffic light, traffic sign, and sky.
 In total, there are 5,125 training images and 1,500 test images.
 The test set also contains an additional 250 out-of-distribution classes.
 The paper employed DeepLabv3+ with a ResNet-50 encoder as a backbone, as introduced by Chen et al. [4].
 2. BDD-Anomaly: BDD-Anomaly is a subset of the BDD100K dataset, focusing on street scenes with 17 distinct classes in the training set.
 The classes represent common elements in street scenes, including road, sidewalk, building, traffic light, traffic sign, vegetation, and more.
 The training set contains 6,688 images, while the test set has 361 images.
 The test set also introduces two additional out-of-distribution (OOD) classes, namely motorcycle and train.The paper employed ResNet-50 encoder as a backbone​​.
 3. MUAD:  This dataset consists of various images for semantic segmentation, containing 21 classes and additional out-of-distribution (OOD) classes representing object anomalies and animals.
 The dataset includes classes mirroring those in the CityScapes dataset, such as road, sidewalk, building, and more.
 It also has additional classes for object anomalies and animals, adding to the dataset's diversity.
 The training set has 3,420 images, the validation set has 492 images, and the test set contains 6,501 images.
 The test set is diverse, with subsets like "normal," "normal with no shadow," and "out-of-distribution" representing different conditions.
 In the study, a DeepLabV3+ with a ResNet50 encoder was employed.

-1- CIFAR-10 and CIFAR-100 for ResNet-50 and WideResNet28-10.  https://www.cs.toronto.edu/~kriz/cifar.html

-2- ImageNet whichthey reported the results for ABNN on it with ResNet-50 and ViT. https://www.image-net.org/download.php

-They used the datesets and transform the initial problem into binary classification between in-distribution and out-of-distribution data using the maximum softmax probability as the criterion.

-3- SVHN dataset as the out-of-distribution dataset for OOD detection tasks on CIFAR-10 and CIFAR-100. http://ufldl.stanford.edu/housenumbers/

-4- Describable Texture as the out-of-distribution dataset on ImageNet. https://www.robots.ox.ac.uk/~vgg/data/dtd/

 ## 3.2.
 Running the code